googlearchive/firebase-util/CONTRIBUTING.md

 Your package should be placed in src/`mypackage`/ and should contain the following structure:

-    src/package/libs/*.js  (dependencies and libs used by exports.js) src/package/exports.js (functions to be put into the Firebase.util public scope belong here) src/package/README.md  (documentation and instructions for your package)
+    src/package/libs/*.js  (the meat and classes of the new package) src/package/exports.js (functions to be put into the Firebase.util public scope belong here) src/package/README.md  (documentation and instructions for your package)